Scytl/freddie/README.md

 It has, however, 3 main features built-in, covering the full development cycle:

-*   static server (for serving the assets)
+*   static server: for serving the assets
-*   mock server (for prototyping when the back end is not released yet)
+*   mock server: for prototyping when the back end is not released yet
-*   proxy server (for redirecting requests to a back end)
+*   proxy server: for redirecting requests to a back end

 That way you can configure your project ready for production, moving the environment configuration out of the project